akhfasarrofi/simple-wizard/README.md

 <h3 align="center">All in one helper and custom form <br /> Made with love ❤️ </h3>

-This package provides custom components from Ant Design and also several frequently used helpers such as isEmpty, isNull, and others.
-These are designed to speed up and simplify your Ant Design-based web application development process.
+This package provides several frequently used helpers such as isEmpty, isNull, and others.
+These are designed to speed up and simplify your development process.
 Additionally, it reduces the need to write excessive code to create components.

 ## ⚙️ Install